New Jersey Social Work Licensing Requirements

 Certified Social Worker (CSW)

-With a minimum of a BSW from a CSWE-accredited program, you qualify to become a CSW in the state of New Jersey.
-No experience is required.
+With a minimum of a BSW from a CSWE-accredited program, you qualify to become a CSW in the state of New Jersey, as no post-degree experience is required.
 CSWs are able to provide non-clinical social work services and supervise undergraduate social work students.
 Below are the steps required to become certified as a CSW.

 1. Complete the CSW application and criminal background check.